segalion/securitasdirect/README.md

 - Perú:
 So change country and traslate could be needed.
 Please report ISSUEs about it.
 Thanks.

-Please.
-Take into account a new aproximation of same control with mobile api: https://github.com/Cebeerre/VerisureAPIClient (thanks Cebeerre for your sharing project....)

-TODO:
-- Photo requests
-- Enable/disable keys and remotes
-- yaml code to create a Home Assistant component

 LICENCE:
 Code is under MIT licence.